OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Themes/README.md

 ### Customizing Field templates

 Because multiple fields of the same type can be added to the same content type or even the same content part, their shape type is not the optimal way to customize the template.
-Fortunately differnet alternates based on their name are available.
+Fortunately different alternates based on their name are available.

-For a list of available shape alternate for field see http://orchardcore.readthedocs.io/en/dev/OrchardCore.Modules/OrchardCore.Templates/README/#content-field-templates
+For a list of available shape alternates for fields see http://orchardcore.readthedocs.io/en/dev/OrchardCore.Modules/OrchardCore.Templates/README/#content-field-templates

-In our case the __Portfolio__ has a __Text__ field named `Url`.
+In our case, the __Portfolio__ has a __Text__ field named `Url`.
 The best shape to override in this case is `Portfolio__Url` which will match the template `Portfolio-Url.cshtml`.

 The model accessible from this field is described here http://orchardcore.readthedocs.io/en/dev/OrchardCore.Modules/OrchardCore.ContentFields/README/#available-fields